mongodb/specifications/source/retryable-reads/retryable-reads.rst

     try {
       connection = server.getConnection()
     } catch (PoolClearedException poolClearedError) {
+      /**
-      /* PoolClearedException indicates the operation did not even attempt to
+       * PoolClearedException indicates the operation did not even attempt to
        * create a connection, let alone execute the operation.
 This means we
        * are always safe to attempt a retry.
 We do not need to update SDAM,
-       * since whatever error caused the pool to be cleared will do so itself. */ return executeRetry(command, session, poolClearedError);
+       * since whatever error caused the pool to be cleared will do so itself.
+       */
+      return executeRetry(command, session, poolClearedError);
     } catch (NetworkError networkError) {
       updateTopologyDescriptionForNetworkError(server, networkError);
-      return executeRetry(command, session, poolClearedError);
+      return executeRetry(command, session, networkError);
     } catch (NotWritablePrimaryException originalError) {
       updateTopologyDescriptionForNotWritablePrimaryError(server, originalError);
       return executeRetry(command, session, poolClearedError);